Residency Program

 The first year of orthopaedic surgery residency establishes the critical foundation of both orthopaedic and general surgical knowledge and skills.
 A strong foundation in patient evaluation, diagnosis, and surgical management sets the tone for continued growth throughout orthopaedic surgical residency and beyond.

 Interns participate in a dedicated Skills Lab and Boot Camp led by experienced attending surgeons, occurring weekly for the first 4 weeks.
 The Skills Labs are based off of the American Board of Orthopaedic Surgery (ABOS) curriculum and include multiple cadaveric dissections to instill the basics of musculoskeletal anatomy, demonstrate and practice appropriate surgical techniques, understand soft tissue handling, and gain familiarity with instrumentation for fracture fixation and arthroplasty.
-Additionally, the Boot Camp provides a lecture series encompassing the orthopaedic consultation, art of the physical examination, and efficient evaluation of orthopaedic surgical emergencies.
+Additionally, the Boot Camp provides a lecture series encompassing the orthopaedic consultation, physical examination, and efficient evaluation of orthopaedic surgical emergencies.
 Finally, hands-on skills are taught for reduction of long bone fractures and joint dislocations, and correct methods of provisional stabilization (splinting, casting, skeletal traction, etc).
-In addition to this intensive 8 week curriculum, regular cadaveric anatomy and surgical skills labs continue throughout the year.
+In addition to this intensive curriculum, regular cadaveric anatomy and surgical skills labs continue throughout the year.

 PGY1 year is broken down as follows: